sparcopen/do-a-thon-preview/.github/issue_template.md

 #### **Description**
 [//]: # "=======================
-_Insert a paragraph providing more context for your project or challenge focuses on.
-For project leads, this is a good place to give some broader context about your project—beyond the scope of the do-a-thon._
+Insert a paragraph providing more context for your project or challenge focuses on.
+For project leads, this is a good place to give some broader context about your project—beyond the scope of the do-a-thon.
 ============================"

 #### **What are we working on during the do-a-thon?
 What kinds of support do we need?**
 [//]: # "=======================
-_For those leading projects, please give some more information about what type of support you are specifically looking to get done during the do-a-thon day._
+For those leading projects, please give some more information about what type of support you are specifically looking to get done during the do-a-thon day.
-_Note: Challenge leads will not need to fill out this section._
+Note: Challenge leads will not need to fill out this section and can remove it.
 ============================"

 ####  **How can others contribute?**
 [//]: # "=======================
-_Please include contributing guidelines here.
+Please include contributing guidelines here.
 Let folks know how they get in contact with you, and what the best way to contribute to the project or challenge is.
-E.g. if you are a challenge lead, give some context on what design thinking tools you'll be using, and how other folks can update their ideas onto the thread._
+E.g. if you are a challenge lead, give some context on what design thinking tools you'll be using, and how other folks can update their ideas onto the thread.
 ============================"